0xdnxh/0xdnxh.github.io/_posts/2021-6-28-THM-Blue-Writeup.md

 In this blog post you will find a writeup for the [Blue](https://tryhackme.com/room/blue) room on TryHackMe.
 This is a Windows machine running a vulnerable version of SMB, a network file sharing protocol.

+## Thought process

+I added this section to give a general outline about the thought process I followed when solving this challenge:

+Host discovery + Services enumeration => Find known vulnerable service => Find exploit => Understand exploit working mechanism + run it => Elevate privileges

 ## Enumeration
 **IP** : 10.10.53.170
 First we fire up nmap to get more info on the machine and find out open ports.
 The command that I used is ```nmap -sV -sC -Pn -p- 10.10.53.170``` , the option -sV is used to determine service/version info, -sC to use the default script of nmap and -Pn to disable host discovery.
 I also included ```-p-``` to make sure to scan all the ports.
 The command outputs the following: